wrynearson/jekyll-klise/_posts/2020-07-14-geneva-genova.md

 Later that Spring, we starting dreaming of bigger, further, and more adventurous rides.
 We did an overnight 'bike to hike' camping trip, and then a full circuit of lake Geneva, *le tour du lac* `219km` .
 At this point we planned a 2 day (really 2.5 day) Rhône Route `310km` trip *(trip report in the future)* with another willing accomplice, Johan, and then our first truly daring adventure, a trip home for him to Genova.

 At `524km` and `8007m` of elevation gain, this trip headed SSE from Switzerland through France and into Italy before ending on the Mediterranean.
-This trip passed through XXX cols (mountain passes), including the famous *Col Du Galibier* in France and *Col d'Agnel* on the French/Italian border.
+This trip passed through **XXX** cols (mountain passes), including the famous *Col Du Galibier* in France and *Col d'Agnel* on the French/Italian border.
 We took a break in a tiny village in which Francesco's family has accommodation to meet his family and our friends before continuing to his home town.

-Let the trip begin.
+Let the trip begin! :bicyclist:

 ## Day 1:  Geneva - Col de Tamiè